Child of Light: Narrative

 During development, the character of Aurora was going to grow physically throughout the game, aging from 5 to 10, to 15, and to finish around 20 years old; this plot device was likened to an evolution of the character in how her relationships with others and her perspective on life changed, and would mirror the gameplay's RPG mechanics, starting off weak and leveling up.
 The game would also have had multiple endings, where "the player [would] decide what ending they want".
 Ultimately, Aurora only ages physically once in the game and there is just one ending.
-Plourde and Yohalem also discussed the concept of a Prince Charming in the narrative, and how they wanted Aurora to be a strong female character who did not rely on a man or fall in love at the end of the story.
+Plourde and Yohalem also discussed the concept of a Prince Charming in the narrative, and how they wanted Aurora to be someone who did not rely on a man or fall in love at the end of the story.
 Yohalem particularly expressed how love is an "easy way out" for a writer.
 The narrative instead focuses on growing up in the modern world, sacrificing time to help others, becoming an adult, and how one does that by themselves.

 A final level based in the sky and set after defeating Nox but before fighting Umbra was originally planned but did not make it into the final version of the game; the level revolved entirely around gameplay and no story was removed.

-Though fictional, several aspects of the game are based on reality.
 Though not explicitly stated in-game, Aurora's duchy in Austria is located in Carniola.
 An earthquake that hit the capital of Carniola on Easter Sunday in 1895 is adapted into the game's story, where it causes a nearby dam to burst and the capital to be flooded.
 Similarly, the land of Lemuria that the player explores throughout the game is based on a supposedly lost continent.